DPhil Student - How to Guides

 Please see Support for Student Parents for details on how to apply for maternity and paternity leave.

 The Department of Computer Science is often able to assist with funding to attend scientific conferences or workshops.
 Priority is given to students who are attending a conference in order to present a peer-refereed paper.
 You can apply for funding by completing a form You must get your supervisor's written support and you should apply well in advance.
 Students who have other sources of travel funding, notably students supported by research project funds, should normally seek support from those sources before applying to the Department.
 Similarly students funded by the DTC should check how much travel grant they have available before applying for departmental funding.
 Sometimes supervisors are also able to help fund travel costs.
 Colleges are often able to make a contribution to the cost of presenting papers at conferences and conference organisers also may have grants available to students.
-When you return you need to complete an expenses claim form and return to the Graduate Studies Administrator with original receipts.
-Your supervisor does not need to sign this.
+When you return you will need to submit an expense claim via the University's E-Expense system (SAP Concur) .
+You will need to keep track of all receipts as these will need submitted/uploaded when you complete the claim.
+Students are not eligible to claim from this fund upon submission of the thesis or beyond the maximum submission date for their thesis, whichever is the earliest.

 The Academic Administrator will email students asking for volunteers.
 To be able to do any teaching or demonstrating you will need to have attended the practical demonstrating seminar and the class teaching seminar which is run in Michaelmas each year.
 You can see the courses offered here listed under each degree course.